bobby285271/bobby285271/starred.md

 - [p8952/bocker](https://github.com/p8952/bocker) - Docker implemented in around 100 lines of bash
 - [infinisil/nix-store-brute](https://github.com/infinisil/nix-store-brute) - Brute force nix store path prefixes
 - [lah7/gtk3-classic](https://github.com/lah7/gtk3-classic) - Patches to bring back a traditional experience for GTK+3
-- [Anduin2017/HowToCook](https://github.com/Anduin2017/HowToCook) - 程序员在家做饭方法指南。Programmer's guide about how to cook at home (Chinese only).
+- [Anduin2017/HowToCook](https://github.com/Anduin2017/HowToCook) - 程序员在家做饭方法指南。Programmer's guide about how to cook at home (Simplified Chinese only).
 - [tuna-nixpkgs/nixpkgs](https://github.com/tuna-nixpkgs/nixpkgs) - Nix Packages collection with channels based on the TUNA mirror
 - [sodaliterocks/sodalite](https://github.com/sodaliterocks/sodalite) - 🪨 A Pantheon experience for rpm-ostree
 - [89luca89/distrobox](https://github.com/89luca89/distrobox) - Use any linux distribution inside your terminal.
 Enable both backward and forward compatibility with software and freedom to use whatever distribution you’re more comfortable with.
 Mirror available at